filiperomero2/ViralUnity/README.md

 ### Note on segmented viruses

 Even though the pipeline has been originally designed to handle non-segmented viruses, it can be naively used to assemble segmented genomes.
 One just needs to specify one genomic segment as reference at a time.
-This will automatically create a RESULTS/ directory for each segment, which can be jointly analyzed in downstream workflows.
+This will automatically create output directory for each segment, which can be analyzed in downstream workflows.

 ## Citation